polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

-In the process of adding Babel support to nyc I took notes, my goal being to outline a _dead simple_ approach for writing ES2015 modules that work on older versions of Node.js: using npm scripts instead of build tools, keeping helper libraries to a minimum, and avoiding build steps where possible.
+In the process of adding Babel support to nyc I took notes, my goal being to outline a _dead simple_ approach for writing ES2015 modules that work on older versions of Node.js: using npm scripts instead of build tools, keeping library dependencies to a minimum, and avoiding build steps where possible.

 ES2015 introduces many [awesome language features](https://babeljs.io/docs/learn-es2015/) to your JavaScript repertoire, and I hope this tutorial will convince you to dive in and start playing.

-For the purpose of this discussion I've created the ES2015 module yarsay, which you can use to follow along:
+For the purpose of this discussion I've created the ES2015 module yarsay, clone it and follow along:

 [https://github.com/bcoe/yarsay](https://github.com/bcoe/yarsay)